framework-one/framework-one.github.io/source/documentation/3.5/index.markdown

 sharing: false
 footer: true
 ---
-_This is the upcoming (3.5 - develop) documentation - for the current stable release, read the [3.0 master documentation](/documentation/3.0/)._
+_This is the upcoming (3.5 - develop) documentation - for the current stable release, read the [3.0 documentation](/documentation/3.0/)._

 FW/1 was created in July 2009 as a reaction against complexity and bloat in other frameworks in the CFML community.
 FW/1 itself is a single file, and provides a simple, convention-based approach to MVC (Model-View-Controller) applications.
 Whilst it has become more sophisticated over time, it has remained a single file, focused on getting out of your way and providing the intuitive plumbing you need.
 For historical background, you can read the [introductory blog post](http://framework-one.github.io/blog/2009/07/19/introducing-framework-one/) from July 2009.